 As hybrid working models have risen in popularity, so has demand for the technologies that drive them.
-Artificial intelligence, the Internet of Things and bring-your-own-device trends, cloud computing and faster connectivity through 5G and WiFi 6 are some of the technologies which have grown in 2020.
-Here’s why you should be adopting these emerging technology trends in business, and what to expect from them as hybrid work environments continue to thrive in 2021.
+Artificial intelligence, the Internet of Things and bring-your-own-device trends, cloud computing and faster connectivity through 5G and WiFi 6 are some of the technologies which have grown in 2020 and 2021.
+Here’s why you should be adopting these emerging technology trends in your business, and what to expect from them as hybrid work environments continue to thrive in 2022 and beyond.

 Whether it’s automated document processing, chatbots that remember your customers’ information or intelligent call routing, there are a multitude of ways that AI can enhance your hybrid workplace, and many more on the horizon.
-Here are 5 ways that AI is already revolutionising document management in hybrid workspaces with emerging technology trends in business.
+Here are 5 ways that AI is already revolutionising document management in hybrid workspaces.

 We’re no longer talking solely about personal phones and tablets in the workplace.
 As the Internet of Things has grown, so have the possible products that employees can connect with at work.
 Smart watches, fitness bands, virtual home assistants, virtual reality headsets and smart earbuds, to name a few, with drones and robots on the way, according to Gartner.

 Your business data is accessible by a growing number of internet-connected devices, with varying degrees of security.
 Having a sturdy BYOD policy at work is essential, and will allow your employees to greatly augment their workplace experience, particularly when logging in remotely, enhancing productivity, efficiency and job satisfaction.